Bachelor of Science (B.S.) Major in Exercise and Sports Science/Master of Science (M.S.) Major in Athletic Training

 2. The general education core curriculum courses are listed in the degree plan below along with the statewide component code number.
 See the General Education Core Curriculum section of this catalog for the Texas State requirements and options in the core curriculum, including Honors courses.

-3. The dual degree program (3/2) allows undergraduate exercise and sports science students to enter the Master of Science in Athletic Training program beginning during the summer of their 4th year and earn a BESS in Exercise & Sport Science and a Master of Science in Athletic Training.
+3. The dual degree program (3/2) allows undergraduate exercise and sports science students to enter the Master of Science in Athletic Training program beginning during the summer of their 4th year and earn a BS in Exercise & Sport Science and a Master of Science in Athletic Training.

 4. Students must first be admitted in the ESS-PRS major in the Department of Health & Human Performance.
 Students will declare ESS-PRS with cohort code for interest in (3/2) program during freshman orientation.
-Students will follow departmental requirements for admission into the professional phase of the BESS in Exercise & Sport Science.
+Students will follow departmental requirements for admission into the professional phase of the BS in Exercise & Sport Science.
 Exercise & Sport Science majors who have at least a 3.0 GPA and who will have completed all of their prescribed courses by the spring of their junior year will be eligible to apply for the five-year program (MSAT).

 5. Applicants to the five-year program will submit the same materials as other MSAT applicants by spring deadline of their junior year, and those who meet all minimum requirements, including having a “B” or better in AT 2298, AT 2356, AT 2400 and AT 3298 will receive interview for admission to the program.
 The admission criteria for the five-year program will be the same as for other MSAT students.